 What happened to me happened to a lot of my friends, they applied to different schools, didn't get in and ended up having to stay home as they couldn't find anything.

 Here I was helped choose the courses I would need to transfer to specific schools, they helped me indentify the right universities for what I was looking for, corrected my essays and basically Kings help you present the best version of yourself and to get the things you need to go where you want to go."

-Youjung Kang "Eugene" from South Korea has received offers to transfer to UCLA, UC Irvine, UC Merced, UC Santa Cruz, UCS Riverside and UC Santa Barbara.
-He wants to major in Material Engineering.
+Youjung Kang (Eugene) from South Korea received offers to transfer to UCLA, UC Irvine, UC Merced, UC Santa Cruz, UCS Riverside and UC Santa Barbara, to major in Material Engineering.

 "When it came to apply for transfers, I applied to all UC universities as I was very nervous about getting a place.

 I got offers from UC Irvine, UC Santa Cruz and two days ago UCLA.